Angels Landing, The Grotto Trailhead, Zion National Park, Utah

 - N37 15.566 W112 57.081 — The Grotto Trailhead

-- An early morning start is advisable, as this popular destination sees heavy crowds throughout the day.
+- An early morning start is advisable, as this popular destination is busy throughout the day.
 The final approach is more easily tackled with less traffic.
 Turn back immediately if you see or hear lightning.

 - This hike should not be attempted when any moisture is present on the Angels Landing Trail, or when there's any threat of a storm (the summit is subject to direct lightning strikes).